Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Conclusions and Discussion

 \section{Conclusions and Discussion}

-The huge versatility of (usually niobium based) SRF cavities implies the demand for a simple analysis of resonant frequency shift and quality.
-We address this problem within the Dynes superconductor theory framework.
+The huge versatility of (usually niobium-based) SRF cavities implies the demand for a simple analysis of resonant frequency shift and quality.
+We have addressed this problem within the DS theory framework.

 Focusing on the frequency shift shows that, despite omitting the inhomogeneity or anisotropy of the superconducting order parameter-related effects, our description provides qualitatively reasonable results with the same numerical complexity as the Mattis-Bardeen theory.
-Among other things, we systematically identify various frequency shift regimes (Foot, Bump, Dip~\&~Bump and Dip) assuming low disorder in subsec.~\ref{subsec:imprints}.
-In addition, addressing probably the most relevant, moderately clean regime, we describe the frequency shift slope $\delta f'(\Theta)\lvert_{\Theta = 0}$ with the simple function of pair-conserving and pair-breaking scattering rates, analyzed in Fig.~\ref{Fig:Slope_mod_clean}.
+Among other things, we have systematically identified various frequency shift regimes (Foot, Bump, Dip~\&~Bump and Dip) assuming low disorder in Sec.~\ref{subsec:imprints}.
+In addition, addressing probably the most relevant, moderately clean regime, we have described the frequency shift slope $\delta f'(\Theta)\lvert_{\Theta = 0}$ with the simple function of pair-conserving and pair-breaking scattering rates, analyzed in Fig.~\ref{Fig:Slope_mod_clean}.
 An analytical description of the width and depth of the resulting dip in the moderately clean regime clarifies the role of the pair-conserving and pair-breaking disorder, combined with the finite frequency range.
 It also allows for the natural interpretation utilizing relevant penetration depths on both sides of the superconductor-normal metal phase transition.

-We also discuss our findings concerning recent experiments and more complex theory approaches in subsec.~\ref{subsec:imprints}.
-To test the limits of the DS framework, we compare and fit $\delta f(T)$ with the recently analyzed clean N-doped Nb sample in Fig.~\ref{Fig:comparison_and_fit}, and we also interpret the results.
-Considering the complexity of the phenomena together with the relevant temperature scale and simplicity of our approach, we achieve compelling agreement with the experiment.
+We have also discussed our findings concerning recent experiments and more complex theory approaches in Sec.~\ref{subsec:imprints}.
+To test the limits of the DS framework, we have compared and fit $\delta f(T)$ with the recently analyzed clean N-doped Nb sample in Fig.~\ref{Fig:comparison_and_fit}, and we also interpret the results.
+Considering the complexity of the phenomena together with the relevant temperature scale and simplicity of our approach, we have achieved compelling agreement with the experiment.

-In sec.~\ref{sec:Q} we analyze the quality factor mainly in the regime of low pair-breaking and low temperature range.
+In Sec.~\ref{sec:Q} we have analyzed the quality factor mainly in the regime of low pair-breaking and low-temperature range.
 We discuss the nature of the present plateaus and their relevant temperature scale $T_p$.
 Considering $T=\SI{0}{K}$, we list simple analytical results describing $Q_s(0)$ in various regimes, discussing their most important properties.
 At a moderately clean regime, these results can be used as a proxy of $Q_s(T\lesssim T_p)$ at the range of discussed plateaus.